🚨 Scam Guide · 2026

 • Listing price is 30–50% below comparable Port Douglas resort rates

-• Host is 'travelling overseas' and can't meet for inspection
+• Host is 'traveling overseas' and can't meet for inspection

 • Listing photos reverse image-search to real estate marketing